pgrunde/points/README.md

 # Making your own function

 While there is plenty of fun to be had only using the standard library's functions, it is much more enjoyable to write your own.
 Right now we've 'hard coded' the number of players into our program to always be 5 because we set `count` to that value.
-Instead, let us create a function which [returns](https://golang.org/ref/spec#Return_statements) the number of players in our game after prompting the user for a number.
+Instead, let us create a function which [returns](https://golang.org/ref/spec#Return_statements) the number of players in our game.

  For now, we'll write our function to take no arguments and return 5, so our program will operate the same way:
 ```